rvanmazijk/rvanmazijk.github.io/_pages/about.md

 phylogenetic ecology and evolutionary biology in general.

-I am also the Student Representative on the Southern African Association of Systematic Biology (SASSB), where I am working to create a more inter-connected and active community of young systematists and evolutionary biologists in southern Africa.

-_More details on this to come!_
+I am also the Student Representative on the Southern African Association of Systematic Biology (SASSB), where I am working to create a more inter-connected and active community of young systematists and evolutionary biologists in southern Africa---_more details on this to come!_

 <!-- <img src="/assets/images/logos/SASSB.png" align="right" width="60" /> -->